MayankUjawane/DSA-Guide/Sorting/09) Count Sort.md

         // converting frequency array to prefix sum array so that freq[i]
-        // now contains actual position of each element in output array for(int i=1; i<freq.length; i++) {
+        // now contains actual position of each element in output array
+        // T.C. of this loop -> O(k), where k is the range of the elements for(int i=1; i<freq.length; i++) {
             freq[i] = freq[i] + freq[i-1];
         }